executablebooks/rst-to-myst/README.md

 The conversion covers almost all syntaxes (see <https://docutils.sourceforge.io/docs/user/rst/quickref.htm>) except:

 - line blocks
-- field lists (except at top of document, which are converted to front matter)
 - option lists

 Also custom functions for directive parsing would be desirable.